Stillwater’s Rob Walker: The Technician

 Fifty years later, the story found its second act.

 In 1995, John began searching for the Dutch family that had sheltered his crew.
-At the same time, a Dutch woman named Maria — the young girl who had watched the plane land in her village decades earlier — was searching for him.
+At the same time, a Dutch woman named Maria, the young girl who had watched the plane land in her village decades earlier, was searching for him.
 They found each other just before a reunion of his old unit.
 Maria sent photographs from the original food delivery along with a letter remembering how the liberation restored “trust and faith in the future.”
-Rob says there was not a dry eye in the room.
+Rob says there was not a dry eye at the unit’s reunion.

-After the war, John stayed in.
-He spent twenty-eight years in total, moving his family from Germany, to Hill AFB near Ogden, Utah, to Ohio, to the Canal Zone in Panama.
+After the war, John stayed in, moving his family from Germany, to Clark AFB in the Philippines, to Hill AFB near Ogden, Utah, to Ohio, to the Canal Zone in Panama.
 He finally returned to Robins AFB, which is where he had always wanted to land.
-The family was close enough to Asheville and family, and close to Florida for the fishing John loved.
+The family was close enough to Asheville, N.C., and their family in that area, and close to Florida for the fishing John loved.

 "I'm astounded at what he did at such a young age," Rob says of his dad.
 "He makes me proud."

-John David Walker Sr. was part of what people mean when they say the Greatest Generation, as a description of men and women who were handed an impossible situation and handled it with a matter-of-factness their children have spent their whole lives trying to understand.
+John David Walker Sr. and Lolly were part of what people mean when they say the Greatest Generation, as a description of men and women who were handed an impossible situation and handled it with a matter-of-factness their children have spent their whole lives trying to understand.

 There’s one more thread connecting father and son across the decades of military service.
-John David Walker Sr. had arrived at Robins first, for two days in 1940, and spent the rest of his career finding his way back.
+John Walker Sr. had arrived at Robins first and spent the rest of his career finding his way back.
 Rob's own military career traced almost the same arc.
-He was assigned to Robins at the start, then rerouted to New England before he finished basic training because his spot had been filled, then he was stationed elsewhere for years, always with Robins as the destination he was angling toward.
+He was assigned to Robins at the start, then rerouted to New England and subsequently stationed elsewhere for years, always with Robins as the destination he was aiming toward.
 The commander of Pease AFB had called Rob personally to ask him to come to New England.
 Rob went.
-But the whole time, like his father before him, he was pointed home, back to Robins, and Warner Robins.
+But the whole time, like his father before him, he was pointed home, back to Robins.

 Laura McRary Walker: Lolly